I’m a neuroscientist by training. Popular culture would label me ‘logical, detail-oriented and analytical.’

-Neuroscientists have always known its a myth – but this is some new evidence thats worth exploring here.
+Neuroscientists have always known its a myth, but this is some evidence published in 2013 that’s worth exploring here.

-The Utah team scanned the brains of 1,011 people between the ages of seven and 29.
-They used a technique called resting state functional connectivity magnetic resonance imaging (rs-fcMRI)… forget about that mouthful for now.
-They tested the idea that one half of a person’s brain is more active, more connected and more synchronised than the other.
+A team from the University of Utah scanned the brains of 1,011 people between the ages of seven and 29.
+They used a technique called resting-state functional connectivity magnetic resonance imaging (rs-fcMRI)… forget about that mouthful for now.
+The study tested the idea that one half of a person’s brain is more active, more connected and more synchronised than the other.

 The team divided each person’s brain into over 7,000 regions and examined each region to see if it showed stronger activity on the left or the right side of the brain.
 They also looked for connections between regions that were more localised (also called ‘lateralised’) to one hemisphere or the other.